Beyond Chunking: Discourse-Aware Hierarchical Retrieval for Long Document Question Answering: Introduction

-Despite significant achievements in tree-based document organization, these methods generally ignore the real linguistically-informed discourse structures.
+Discourse structure provides a principled linguistic foundation for document organization that goes beyond surface-level similarities.
 Consider a document where the first sentence serves as a topic statement, followed by contrasting ideas (sentences 2-3), parallel supporting evidence (sentences 4-5), and a concluding statement (sentence 6).
-None of the previous retrieval-based methods have aligned with these types of knowledge structures.
-These discourse relationships naturally capture how humans organize and comprehend information in documents, making them particularly suitable for long document retrieval \citep{feng-hirst-2014-linear,cohan-etal-2018-discourse,sogaard-etal-2021-need,chen2025semantic}.
-This discourse-centric perspective not only aligns with human cognitive processes but also provides a more principled approach to document segmentation and representation compared to arbitrary chunking or purely semantic clustering methods \citep{hearst-1997-text,eisenstein-2009-hierarchical,sun2020capturing}.

-In this work, we present the first approach that utilizes discourse information for retrieval-based long document understanding.
-Specifically, we propose DISRetrieval, which leverages rhetorical structure theory (RST) to organize long documents for retrieval.
-RST is a well-established discourse representation paradigm, using a hierarchical constituent tree to indicate the discourse structure of a document.
-The original RST exploits discourse-specific units as the bottom textual nodes.
-To better adapt our long document understanding, we ignore the inside-sentence discourse relationships, using only inter-sentence discourses.
-Thus, first we convert the original RST trees into sentence-level trees, and train an off-the-shelf RST model \citep{yu-etal-2022-rst}.
-Second, we augment the non-leaf RST relation nodes with textual descriptions using an LLM agent.
-Finally, we construct an embedding tree based on the RST structure and employ it for query-based evidence retrieval to support LLM reasoning in long document understanding.

-We conduct experiments on two benchmark datasets, QASPER \citep{qasper-dataset} (a research paper QA dataset) and QuALITY \citep{quality-dataset} (a long-form reading comprehension dataset), to evaluate the effectiveness of our method.
-Results demonstrate that our approach significantly outperforms existing methods across various metrics.
-Specifically, our model achieves substantial improvements in both token-level retrieval metrics and downstream question answering tasks.
-Ablation studies validate the effectiveness of our discourse-aware tree construction and hierarchical retrieval mechanism, showing consistent gains over traditional chunking-based methods and flat retrieval approaches.
-These results demonstrate that our discourse-aware framework successfully captures both fine-grained semantic details and document-level patterns, while providing an effective solution for information propagation across different granularity levels in the hierarchy.
+These discourse relationships naturally capture how humans organize and comprehend information in documents, providing guidance for more semantically appropriate chunking and hierarchical organization in retrieval.
+As a mature theoretical framework, discourse analysis has demonstrated effectiveness across various NLP tasks \citep{feng-hirst-2014-linear,cohan-etal-2018-discourse,sogaard-etal-2021-need}, presenting an opportunity to develop more principled retrieval methods that align with human document comprehension patterns.